semiotic-ai/flat-head/Readme.md

 1. To validate flat files in a folder, a start epoch and a end epoch must be provided. `-d` flag can be used for debugging or log information.

 ```
-cargo run --bin flat_head --  -d  era-validate --input  <folder>  --start-epoch 0 --end-epoch 1
+cargo run --bin flat_head -- -d era-validate --dir ~/Desktop/firehose/sf-data/storage/merged-blocks/ --start-epoch 0
 ```

-Flat files can be compressed using Zstandard (zstd).
-To decompress, use `zstd -d *.zst` in your flat files folder
+Flat files should come compressed with Zstandard (zstd) from Firehose.
+Flat_head handles decompression by default, but if it is necessary to disable it pass to the args: `-c false`.
+This is the same for all other binaries.

+Passing `--end-epoch` is not necessary, although without it, `flat_head` will only validate the start epoch passed as param.

 2. To fetch flat files from a Webdav server and validate each file as they arrive: